unoplatform/uno/doc/articles/faq.md

 `clr-namespace:` is not supported by UWP, `using:` is.

 ## How to persist data  with wasm?
-I do caching with libraries like akavache or others based on sqlite, how can we make them work with wasm?

 For now, persistence is not yet configured, it's using the in-memory filesystem of emscripten, so this has to be worked on.
 For now, you can use standard File IO, but it won't persist yet

 ## Any pull to refresh on listview?

 Not yet.
+Any plans to?

 ## Does debugging work for ios through uno?